MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-add-in-using-the-javascript-object-model-jsom.md

 Add the following items to a supported Windows environment:

-- .NET Framework 4.0 or newer -- Complete versions of the framework from version 4.0 are compatible.
+- **.NET Framework 4.0 or later**: Complete versions of the framework from version 4.0 are compatible.
 The download site is https://msdn.microsoft.com/en-us/vstudio/aa496123.aspx.

-- Visual Studio 2013 or newer:
+- **Visual Studio 2013 or later**:

    - The professional edition of Visual Studio 2015 is ready to go out-of-the box and is available at https://www.visualstudio.com/en-us/products/visual-studio-professional-with-msdn-vs.aspx.